tencentyun/qcloud-documents/product/数据库/云数据库TDSQL/1.产品简介/系统架构_en.md

-## 1. Foreword About System Architecture
+## 1. Overview of System Architecture
 ### 1.1 High Availability Architecture
 The production system usually needs a high availability solution to ensure an uninterrupted operation of the system.
 Database is the core of system data storage and service, so the availability requirements for it is higher than that for computing service resources.
 Currently, a common high availability solution of databases is to make multiple databases work collaboratively.
 In this way, when one database fails, other databases can immediately replace it to continue the work, ensuring uninterrupted or shortly interrupted service.
 Another solution is to make multiple databases provide services simultaneously and allow users to access any database.
 In this way, when one database fails, users can immediately access another database.
 To switch between multiple databases, the data recorded in them must be synced, so **data synchronization technology is the basis of the database high availability solution**.
 Currently, the data replication methods include the following: